If you could, would you seek medical treatment to improve your ability to orgasm and the quality of your orgasms?

 So, there’s currently no real understanding of success rates for this kind of treatment, nor has it been approved safe by the Food and Drug Administration (FDA).

-Currently PRP has been tested for chronic non-healing wounds and for sports injuries and the evidence that it has any benefit has been less than impressive.
+Currently PRP has been tested for chronic non-healing wounds and for sports injuries and

 In his study, Runels claims 7 of the 11 women in the study reported some kind of improvement in their sex lives after treatment.
 But due to the small and unclear nature of the study, the results are questionable at best.